greenwyrt/plover2CAT/docs/discussion/development.md

 Transcript data formats <transcriptdata.md>
 ```

 The sections below list things that could be part of future versions.
+They are not listed in order of priority.

 ## Minor possible improvements